SamRH/thomsoncrack/README.md

-thomsoncrack is a tool designed to generate the default password for some Thomson routers based off of information found in the default SSID.
+thomsoncrack is a tool designed to estimate the default password for some Thomson routers based off of information found in the default SSID.